lul29/Phys212/potential-and-field.md

 We now can add a few more statements regarding potential

 * the whole conductor is an equipotential.
 * the E field goes like V/R for a conductor tip of size R. The electric field can become very intense and create corona discharge.
-Essentially the amound